-- Spatial Resolution: New Adaptive PET technology yields < 0.6 mm uniform spatial resolution, unrivalled by any other preclinical PET system.
+Spatial Resolution: New Adaptive PET technology yields < 0.6 mm uniform spatial resolution, unrivaled by any other preclinical PET system.

-- Expanded Application Range: With sub-mm resolution and improved S/N characteristics, U-PET enables accurate quantitation at the organ substructure level in mice and rats.
-Performance will not be affected by co-injected SPECT tracers, making it possible to expand applications beyond the capabilities of conventional coincidence-based PET.
+Expanded Application Range: With sub-mm resolution and improved S/N characteristics, U-PET enables accurate quantitation at the organ substructure level in mice and rats.
+The performance will not be affected by co-injected SPECT tracers, making it possible to expand applications beyond the capabilities of conventional coincidence-based PET.